What Is 24-Hour Home Care?

 Complex Care Needs

-For individuals with complex care needs, receiving personal care in the familiar and comfortable environment of their own home can be a significant factor in maintaining their quality of life.
+For people living with complex care needs, receiving personal care in the familiar and comfortable environment of their own home can be a significant factor in maintaining quality of life.
+Being at home supports emotional wellbeing, reduces distress, and allows care to fit around daily routines rather than forcing life to adapt to care.

 Alzheimer’s Disease and Dementia